Discover top website trends and insights for 2025

 Schema.org

-The Schema.org validator performs a basic check on your code to ensure it runs.
+The Schema.org validator performs a basic check on your code to make sure it runs.
 You can use it on a code snippet or live URL.
 To check a snippet, place your code on the left side and click the arrow near the bottom of the screen.
 The output appears on the right.
 If your code runs, the validator lists all the item properties it detected.
 If not, it shows you the errors it encountered.

 Google’s rich results test

 Google’s rich results test takes schema markup validation a step further.
 It can handle URLs or snippets just like Schema.org, and it checks the code to validate that it runs.
 Then, it also offers a preview showing how the content’s rich result might appear, and it gives recommendations for other properties to include.
+After adding schema markup, you can check Google Search Console to see if new rich results or structured data errors show up under the 'Enhancements' section.
+Validating your structured data is an ongoing process, especially if you frequently update prices, reviews, or listings.

 1. Select the appropriate schema types